William-Rowan-Waltor/NMT-Ielts-Studium/README.md

 ## License

-The source code and project documentation are licensed under the [MIT License](LICENSE).
+The source code and project documentation are licensed under the [Apache 2.0 License].

 The license does not grant redistribution rights for third-party audio, transcripts, imported passages, copied exam material, personal datasets, user exports, API keys, or files saved under local data directories.